WZW Partition Functions from Supersymmetric Localization: Convention

 \item All inner products are the usual Euclidean inner product

-In other words, we use the inner product $(A, B) = \tr(AB)$ on the complexified Cartan subalgebra of $SU(N)$.
-In particular, the weight lattice is dual to the root lattice in the sense that the inner product of any weight and any root is an integer.
-We often supress the inner product symbol and write $\mu\nu = (\mu, \nu)$ when $\mu,\nu$ are vectors. \item $W$ always stands for the Weyl group isomorphic to $S_N$ (except in the subscript of $\Lambda_W$). $|W| = N!$ is the size of the Weyl group.
-To keep the notations simpler, we will NOT discuss affine Weyl groups.
-If $w\in W$ is an element of the Weyl group, $\det(w)$ is the determinant of $w$ as an orthogonal linear map on the Cartan subalgebra of $SU(N)$.
-It equals $\text{sgn}(w)$ in \cite{MurthyWitten}.
-We use $w(\mu)$ for the action of $w$ on $\mu$.
-The Weyl group of $SU(N)$ is the permutation group on $N$ elements and permutes the components of $\mu$.
-We do not introduce special notations for the shifted Weyl action. \item The summation
+In particular, the weight lattice is dual to the root lattice in the sense that the inner product of any weight and any root is an integer. \item $W\cong S_N$ is the Weyl group of $SU(N)$ and naturally permutes any vector of length $N$.
+If $\mu$ is a vector of length $N$ (e.g. a weight), we write $w(\mu)$ for the action of $w$ on $\mu$. $|W| = N!$ is the size of the Weyl group.
+If $w\in W$, $\det(w)$ is the determinant of $w$ as an orthogonal linear map on the Cartan subalgebra of $SU(N)$.
+It equals $\text{sgn}(w)$ in \cite{MurthyWitten}. \item The summation

-is over the set of integrable $SU(N)_k$ weights.
-The integrability condition means
+is over the set of integrable $SU(N)$ weights at level $k$.
+An integrable weight $\nu \in \Lambda_W$ satisfies the additional constraint:

 \item The Weyl vector for $SU(N)$ is

 The gap between any two adjacent elements of $\rho$ is one. \item The theta functions are defined as: